 - All the neurological studies published on porn users and sex addicts – because all support the addiction model.
 This page lists 38 neuroscience-based studies (MRI, fMRI, EEG, Neurospych, Hormonal) providing strong support for the addiction model.

 - All the peer-reviewed reviews of the literature – because all support the porn addiction model.
 Here are 12 literature reviews by some of the top neuroscientists in the world, supporting the porn addiction model.

-- Over a dozen studies reporting findings consistent with escalation of porn use (tolerance), habituation to porn, and even withdrawal symptoms.
+- Over 20 studies reporting findings consistent with escalation of porn use (tolerance), habituation to porn, and even withdrawal symptoms.